transcriptaze/vpd/README.md

    cd bodacious
    make
    ```
-2. Open the VPD [web application](https://vpdx.pages.dev) in your browser.
+2. Open the VPD [web application](https://vpdx.pages.dev) in a browser.

 3. Create a sample panel by either:
    - Downloading the [_quickstart.vpd_](/doc/examples/quickstart.vpd) project file and opening it by clicking on the _Load_